NCIP/cacore-sdk/README.md

  * [SDK Components] (https://wiki.nci.nih.gov/display/caCORE/Components+of+caCORE+SDK)
  * [How to use SDK] (https://wiki.nci.nih.gov/display/caCORE/How+to+Use+the+caCORE+SDK+-+Guide+for+Users)

-# Sub components
+# Related Projects
  * caCORE Workbench

-   The caCORE Workbench is a tool with a graphical user interface (GUI) to facilitate the creation of a caBIG® silver or gold compliant system.
+    The caCORE Workbench is a tool with a graphical user interface (GUI) to facilitate the creation of a caBIG silver or gold compliant system.
 The caCORE Workbench acts as a process guide and an integrated platform, enabling the user to more readily create a Data or Analytical service on the Grid.
-The following caBIG® process workflows are supported:
+The following process workflows are supported:

-   **Creation of a UML Model (ArgoUML, Enterprise Architect) **Semantic integration (SIW, CDE Browser, UML Model Browser, Curation Tool) **Model mapping (caAdapter)
+   * Creation of a UML Model (ArgoUML, Enterprise Architect)
+   * Semantic integration (SIW, CDE Browser, UML Model Browser, Curation Tool)
+   * Model mapping (caAdapter)
-   ** Application creation and deployment (SDK) **Creation of a grid service (Introduce)
+   * Application creation and deployment (SDK)
+   * Creation of a grid service (Introduce)

  * caCORE RESTful Wrapper
  * caCORE Hydra